josejhkim/tp/docs/UserGuide.md

 - Useful for quickly locating a specific table in the wedding layout.

 **Examples:**
-- Running `addPersonToTable n/John Doe tid/1`  adds a person called John Doe to the table with the id 1.
+- Running `addPersonToTable n/John Doe tid/1`  adds a guest called John Doe to the table with the id 1.

-### Removing a Person from a Table: deletePersonFromTable
+### Removing a guest from a Table: deletePersonFromTable
-Removes a person from a table in the currently active wedding.
+Removes a guest from a table in the currently active wedding.

 **Format**: `deletePersonFromTable n/NAME tid/INDEX
 `
 - deletePersonFromTable n/NAME tid/TABLEID
-- NAME is the name of the person displayed on the list
+- NAME is the name of the guest displayed on the list

 example:
-- deletePersonFromTable n/John Doe tid/5 deletes the John Doe person from the table with ID 5
+- deletePersonFromTable name/John Doe tid/5 deletes the John Doe guest from the table with ID 5

 ---
 ### Exiting the program : `exit`